Drums in the Deep South

-Drums in the Deep South is an American Civil War war western film directed by William Cameron Menzies who was production designer of David O. Selznick's Gone With the Wind (1939) and also designed the cave sequences in Selznick's The Adventures of Tom Sawyer (1938).
-Based on a story by Civil War author Hollister Noble, the film was produced by an independent company King Brothers Productions, filmed in SuperCineColor and released by RKO Pictures in September 1951.
-B. Reeves Eason directed the second unit.
+Drums in the Deep South is a 1951 American Civil War Western film shot in SuperCinecolor, directed by William Cameron Menzies and starring James Craig, Barbara Payton and Guy Madison.
+Based on a story written by Hollister Noble, the film was produced by the independent King Brothers Productions and released by RKO Pictures.

 Plot

 Best friends Clay Clayburn and Will Denning graduate from West Point and visit their friend and fellow graduate Braxton Summers at his Georgia plantation in 1861.
-Clay had once loved Braxton's wife Kathy and still does.
-When war is declared they soon find themselves fighting on opposite sides of the Civil War.
+Clay is in love with Braxton's wife Kathy and has for many years.
+When war is declared, they soon find themselves fighting on opposite sides of the Civil War.

 By 1864, Clay, now a field artillery major in the Confederate States Army, is renowned for accepting and surviving suicide missions.
-He is given another task: in order to delay General Sherman's March to the Sea, he is ordered to lead a party of men and their disassembled cannon inside caves that lead to the top of Devil's Mountain, where a battery of guns can destroy a railroad (running through nearby Snake Gap) and the Union troop and supply trains that travel it, buying time for the Confederacy.
-Devil's Mountain is coincidentally near Braxton's (who is now fighting elsewhere for the Confederacy) and Kathy's old plantation where Kathy remains with her uncle Albert.
-Kathy agrees to monitor the activities of the Northern invaders and to signal Clay's men from her window through a mirror by day and a lantern by night.
+In order to delay General Sherman's March to the Sea, Clay is ordered to lead a party of men and their disassembled cannon inside caves that lead to the top of Devil's Mountain.
+From there, the plan is to employ a battery of guns to destroy a railroad and the Union troop and supply trains that travel it, buying time for the Confederacy.
+Devil's Mountain is near Braxton's old plantation, where Kathy remains with her uncle Albert while Braxton is fighting with another unit.
+Kathy agrees to monitor the activities of the Union troops and to signal Clay's men from her window through a mirror by day and a lantern by night.
 At one point, having been caught signaling to Clay by one of the Union soldiers, Albert mortally wounds him before being shot dead himself.
-Through her activities, Clay's men are notified of the arrival of two supply trains and destroy both of them.
+Because of Kathy's actions, Clay's men are notified of the arrival of two supply trains and destroy both of them.